vincenthuang75025/playlists/README.md

   - Disclaimer: Socket isn't being taught until the second week.
 - User Model (auth.js & user.js)

+make the button indicate what option you selected

+handle edits and deletes

+oof

 ## What you need to change

 - Change the font in utilities.css